tomquinonero/JSTheWeirdParts/README.md

 fs[2]()
 // => Return 3 3 3
 // Because for doesn't create it's own execution environment
-// The outter environment will be the buildFunction and i is 3 in there
+// The outer environment will be the buildFunction and i is 3 in there
 ```

 ### `call()`, `apply()` and `bind()`